Execution modes

 async def summarise(artifact_path: str) -> str:

-return await sagewai_agent.summarise_changes(artifact_path)
+return await agent.summarise_changes(artifact_path)

 Worked example: build a customer's portfolio site

-Step 1 — receive_brief Mode 0
+Step 1 — receive_brief in-process

 Input: customer's natural-language brief